 Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, then the DSL will contact Children's Social Care and if appropriate the police.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, the DSL will contact Children's Social Care and, if appropriate, the police.
 If the DSL or DDSL is not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and the police if appropriate.
+We will use the guidance from NPCC to determine when to contact the police.

-Generally the DSL will inform the parents prior to making a referral.
-However there are situations where this may not be possible or appropriate, particularly when informing parents/carers may place the child at further risk
+Generally, the DSL will inform the parents prior to making a referral.
+However, there are situations where this may not be possible or appropriate, particularly when informing parents may place the child at further risk